-1338 (a) The Board of Water, Light and Sinking Fund Commissioners shall appoint and employ 1339 a president and chief executive officer who shall be qualified by training, education, and experience for the overall management of the utility.
-He or she shall serve at the pleasure 1340 1341 of said board, which shall fix salary, and shall have such authority as delegated by said board 1342 and as set forth in this section.
-1343 (b) The president and chief executive officer of the utility shall report to the Board of Water, 1344 Light and Sinking Fund Commissioners at its monthly meetings and at special meetings, and 1345 shall carry out and execute all policies and directives of said board. (c) The president and chief executive officer of the utility shall, in consultation with the 1346 1347 board, determine the number of employees necessary for the operation of the utility, and fix their duties and compensation.
-The prior consent of the Board of Water, Light and Sinking 1348 Fund Commissioners shall be required with respect to expenditures and contracts in excess 1349 1350 of certain limits set by said board by resolution from time to time.
-The president and chief 1351 executive officer shall, in consultation with the board, have control of all actual construction 1352 and repairs, the immediate management of operation of the utility, and the enforcement and 1353 execution of all policies, programs, plans, and decisions made or adopted by the said board.
-1354 The president and chief executive officer shall maintain permanent records regarding actions 1355 taken.
-The president and chief executive officer shall prepare plans and specifications, take 1356 bids, and let contracts, subject to the approval of said board.
-The president and chief 1357 executive officer shall prepare and submit to said board periodic reports on the utility's compliance with local, state and federal laws in the areas of safety, environmental matters, 1358 1359 and civil rights.
-There shall be such other officers, executives, and employees of the utility 1360 as may be required.
-The officers, executives, and employees shall be appointed and removed 1361 by the president and chief executive officer subject to the provisions of applicable local, state, and federal laws or binding contracts entered into between employees and the Board of Water, Light and Sinking Fund Commissioners.
+1338 (a) The Board of Water, Light and Sinking Fund Commissioners shall appoint and employ 1339 a president and chief executive officer who shall be qualified by training, education, and 1340 experience for the overall management of the utility.
+He or she shall serve at the pleasure 1341 of said board, which shall fix salary, and shall have such authority as delegated by said board 1342 and as set forth in this section.

+1343 (b) The president and chief executive officer of the utility shall report to the Board of Water, 1344 Light and Sinking Fund Commissioners at its monthly meetings and at special meetings, and 1345 shall carry out and execute all policies and directives of said board.

+1346 (c) The president and chief executive officer of the utility shall, in consultation with the 1347 board, determine the number of employees necessary for the operation of the utility, and fix 1348 their duties and compensation.
+The prior consent of the Board of Water, Light and Sinking 1349 Fund Commissioners shall be required with respect to expenditures and contracts in excess 1350 of certain limits set by said board by resolution from time to time.
+The president and chief executive officer shall, in consultation with the board, have control of all actual construction of certain limits set by said board by resolution from time to time.
+The president and chief executive officer shall, in consultation with the board, have control of all actual construction and repairs, the immediate management of operation of the utility, and the enforcement and execution of all policies, programs, plans, and decisions made or adopted by the said board.
+The president and chief executive officer shall maintain permanent records regarding actions taken.
+The president and chief executive officer shall prepare plans and specifications, take bids, and let contracts, subject to the approval of said board.
+The president and chief executive officer shall prepare and submit to said board periodic reports on the utility's compliance with local, state and federal laws in the areas of safety, environmental matters, and civil rights.
+There shall be such other officers, executives, and employees of the utility as may be required.
+The officers, executives, and employees shall be appointed and removed state, and federal laws or binding contracts entered into between employees and the Board of Water, Light and Sinking Fund Commissioners.
 The president and chief executive officer shall have such further power, duties, and responsibilities as may be assigned to him by said board from time to time.